DefaultO/Jarilo/README.md

 ## Credits
 - **Me** / **0xD3F** / **DefaultO**.
 Putting stuff together.
 Making it what it is.
 Made 5head workarounds.
 - **Boobon**.
 TE Coder.
 Donated me code snippets from our Runescape Bot.
 - [**@TheLeftExit**](https://github.com/TheLeftExit/).
 Original Creator of [TeslaX](https://github.com/TheLeftExit/TeslaX).
 He inspired me to start with Kekma in the first place.
-E-Mailed him like 3 days ago for stuff and he responded.
 Nice guy.
+We reverse the game together.
 - Some [**UnKnoWnCheaTs**](https://www.unknowncheats.me/) Members I had discussions with.
 - **rpm memory** Discord and [Friends](https://nuke.asia/crew/).
 - [**@ma**](https://github.com/mathagod).
 Gave me the World Data Pointer with what everything started.
 In a time where autofarmers were shit and I had big plans.